Hasuzawa/aws-projects/aws/22-container-app-run/README.md

 It is a regional service, but it is not available in all region (e.g. not in us-west-1)

+## Details

+- cannot use automatic deployment for public images

+## Connected Account

+Read repository to deploy application
+- GitHub
+- BitBucket

+## VPC connector & endpoint

+A VPC endpoint can be used to point to a AppRunner container.

 ## Cost

 |               | us    | jp    |